jshin313/PicoCTFStreamNotes/README.md

 Data is hidden using the least significant bit.
 E.g. for a color 0x31708f, the f could be changed to a b to store data.
 The small change in color is not really noticeable.

 Use an online [decoder](https://stylesuxx.github.io/steganography/).
-If you've never implemented LSB steg, then that's another thing you should implement according to gynvael.
+If you've never implemented LSB steg, then that's another thing you should implement according to Gynvael.

 ## Extensions - Forensics
 ```